tingsu/Stoat/README.md

 # Stoat
-Stoat (STochastic model App Tester) is an prototype tool for improving and enhancing automatic testing of android apps.
+Stoat (STochastic model App Tester) is a guided approach to perform stochastic model-based testing on Android Apps.
+The idea is to thoroughly test the functionalities of an app from its GUI model, and validate the app’s behavior by enforcing various user/system interactions.

 # Publication
 Guided, Stochastic Model-based GUI Testing of Android Apps (FSE'2017)